Get your hot water faster with a CHILIPEPPER PUMP and save time, water, energy and MONEY!

-Back in the late 1980ís my partner Dennis Metzger and myself (William Lund), were marketing an energy saving device for water heaters.
-We attended trade shows trying to market our energy saving device.
-The device, a Hot Water Recovery System could save homeowners a large percentage of their water heating bill.
+Back in the late 1980's my partner Dennis Metzger and myself (William Lund), were marketing an energy saving device for water heaters.
+We attended trade shows trying to market our energy saving

 We called our company Metlund Enterprises, which came from a combination of Metzger and Lund, our last names.

 We found that people were just not interested in saving

 energy at the time.
 The most often question asked of us was; does it get my hot

 water faster?
 We found that most of the people we talked to wanted faster hot

 Later Dennis and I were driving to a PUC meeting in San